hejcz/blog-source/content/posts/my-first-post.md

 --core core.<pid>
 ```

-Note that `jhsbd jmap` took couple of minutes to run.
+Notice that `jhsbd jmap` took couple of minutes to run.
 It is worth to observe size of `dump.hprof` as I interrupted the command twice thinking it hanged.